Frequently Asked Questions

 The campus deadline allows time to make sure that all the components of the application have been completed and are correct.
 It also makes it possible to submit the online application early enough to avoid last-minute technical glitches, especially when a system is overloaded with last minute submissions.

 What is an institutional endorsement?

-The most prestigious scholarships limit the number of candidates a university is allowed to submit.
-These scholarships also require a letter from a senior administrator – the president, provost, or dean – explaining why the university has selected a particular candidate.
+The most prestigious scholarships and fellowships limit the number of candidates a university is allowed to submit.
+These scholarships and fellowships also require a letter from a senior administrator – the president, provost, or dean – explaining why the university has selected a particular candidate.
 The letter is usually written by the fellowships advisor, even though it is signed by the senior administrator.

-Can I apply for more than one fellowship?
+Can I apply for more than one scholarship or fellowship?